Like Son, Like Father: Jesus Reveals the True Nature of God

 Matthew, then, becomes the support for those who claim that both our salvation and our healing were accomplished by the sufferings of Jesus.
 The counter-argument is, of course, “I still feel sick,” but that is no different from “I still feel guilty,” or “I still sin.”
 The battle may be won on the cosmic scale but require tenacious insistence in every local instance.
 Long after World War 2 was won, outposts of Japanese soldiers were bearing arms and defending their ground, not knowing peace had been declared.

 For those of us still reading, we can conclude with the apostle Peter.
-He does not misquote Isaiah 53:5, but he changes the tense to the present perfect, so suggest a past event has present effects.
+He does not misquote Isaiah 53:5, but he changes the tense to the present perfect, to suggest a past event has present effects.
 He reinforces the revelation that the whole-person redemption of Jesus is clearly a done deal:

 “He himself bore our sins” in his body on the cross, so that we might die to sins and live for righteousness; “by his wounds you have been healed.”